$LevyIO

 • Child Tax Credit (CTC): Up to $2,000 per qualifying child under age 17.
 The credit begins to phase out at $200,000 AGI for single filers ($400,000 for married filing jointly).
 Up to $1,700 is refundable through the Additional Child Tax Credit, meaning you can receive it even if your tax liability is zero.
 For a family with 3 children, this credit alone can generate a $6,000 reduction in tax liability.

 • Earned Income Tax Credit (EITC): A refundable credit designed for low-to-moderate-income workers.
-For 2026, the maximum EITC ranges from $632 (no children) to $7,830 (3 or more children).
-Income limits vary: a single filer with 3 children must earn below approximately $59,899 to qualify.
+For 2026, the maximum EITC reaches $8,231 for qualifying taxpayers with 3 or more qualifying children.
+Income limits vary by filing status and number of children.
 The EITC is fully refundable, so it can generate a refund even if you owe no tax.

 • American Opportunity Tax Credit (AOTC): Up to $2,500 per eligible student for the first 4 years of post-secondary education.
 Covers tuition, fees, and course materials.
 40% ($1,000) is refundable.
 Phase-out begins at $80,000 AGI ($160,000 married filing jointly).
 This is the most generous education credit available.